• Home |

 Best Ammo for Ruger Security 9

-The Ruger Security 9mm handgun is an impressive, affordable concealed carry pistol.
-However, like most firearms, it can be picky about which ammo it wants to eat.
-Naturally, not all ammunition is created equal, so I’ve included the best for the Ruger Security 9 in the sections below.
+The Ruger Security-9 9mm handgun is an impressive, affordable concealed carry pistol.
+Like most firearms, it can be picky about which ammo it eats.
+Not all ammunition is created equal, so I detailed the best for the Ruger Security-9 in the sections below.

-This guide makes the buying process more manageable, but if you’re in a hurry, the best overall ammunition for the Ruger Security 9 is the Speer Gold Dot 124-grain +P JHP.
-However, I do recommend reading the following sections to discover our favorite 9mm ammo for the Ruger Security 9.
+This guide makes the Security-9 ammo buying process more manageable.
+If you’re in a hurry, the best overall ammunition for the Ruger Security-9 is Speer Gold Dot 124 grain +P JHP..

 Specs